F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/new_stack/readme.md

 - F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
 See [Logging iApp](#logging-iapp).
 - F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
-- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
-This solution only supports BIG-IQ versions 5.0 - 5.4, and your BIG-IQ system must have at least 2 NICs.
+- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses. **Note:** The templates now support BIG-IQ licensing using an [ELA/CLPv2 (utility) pool](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf). **IMPORTANT:** This solution only supports BIG-IQ versions 5.0 - 5.4, and your BIG-IQ system must have at least 2 NICs.

 ## Security